 Our federation framework is built over a service-oriented GIS framework and its components (WMS and WFS).
-Federation is based on federating capabilities metadata from the GIS Web Services components.
-Capabilities are aggregated through inter-service communication using standard service interfaces.
+Federation is based on federating service-oriented standard GIS Web Services' capabilities metadata and their standard service interfaces for accessing, querying and rendering data.
 We do not define common data models, online standard service components and their capability metadata definitions in GIS.
 These are already defined by Open Geographic Standards (OGC).
-We instead have developed the components according to the open standard specifications, and applied them to our proposed information system framework by defining required extensions at implementation and application levels in compliance with WS-I Web Service standards (Sayar, Pierce, & Fox, 2005).
+We instead have developed the components according to the open standard specifications for online services and data model and applied them to our proposed information system framework by defining required extensions at implementation and application levels in compliance with WS-I Web Service standards.
 They also serve as a test bed for implementing and testing general concepts in service architectures.

 This section presents a federation framework based on common data models (GML), standard Web Service components, federator and event-based interactive decision making tools over integrated data views in the form of multi-layered map images.
 The general architecture is illustrated in Figure 3.
 This figure presents the proposed federation framework with a sample application using earthquake seismic data (from WFS) and NASA satellite map images (from WMS).
-WMS is the NASA OnEarth server located at the NASA Jet Propulsion Laboratory (JPL) ("OnEarth," 2007) and WFS is located at Community Grids Labs (CGL) at Indiana University.
+WMS is the NASA OnEarth server, located at the NASA Jet Propulsion Laboratory (JPL) and WFS is located at Community Grids Labs at Indiana University.